JacobOrnes/Mech105-Algorithms/Machine-Epsilon/README.md

 function ans = machineepsilon

 ####
-The Machine epsilon function gives an upper bound on the relative error due to rounding in floating point
+The Machine epsilon function gives an upper bound on the relative error due to rounding in floating point.